NikolaosFlabouris/LearningOpenGL/README.md

 # LearningOpenGL
 Creating things using OpenGL.
 Based on tutorials from <a>https://learnopengl.com/</a>.
+Preview images do not reflect actual performance or image quality.

 ## Table of Contents
 [1 - Hello World](#1---hello-world)